Text-based objects are static text, marquee and roll. They have common transformation, content and general parameters.

-"Free Run" feature relates to the global loop.
+"Free Run" feature relates to the scene loop.
 Let us consider its effect by an example.

 Suppose you have a very long text for the marquee object.
 In order not to make a very long duration for the object, you can use the following trick: create a global loop at the end of the object duration and set it to loop infinite number of times.

 As a result, the marquee text will play until the beginning of the loop, and if the "Free Run" option is enabled, the text will continue to slide continuously until stopped manually.
 If this option is not enabled, the text will constantly jump back to the position of the first loop frame, or in ping-pong mode run backwards.

 This option is useful when used together with "Free Run" feature.

 When you use the previously described trick, with the "Leave loop on end" option enabled the marquee will leave the loop automatically as soon as its text ends and play until its end.